Allocative Efficiency: What it is & Examples

-What is Allocative Efficiency
+What is Allocative Efficiency?

-So what is meant by Allocative Efficiency?
 Allocative efficiency occurs when consumer demand is completely met by supply.
 In other words, businesses are providing the exact supply that consumers want.

 For instance, a baker has 10 customers wanting an iced doughnut.
 The baker had made exactly 10 that morning – meaning there is allocative efficiency.
 Neither too few doughnuts were made, nor too many – which means no waste in terms of having to throw away doughnuts, nor unsatisfied customers wanting doughnuts.